-(1) This column reflects fees paid to directors who served as directors in 2021.
-All non-employee directors received a retainer for the Board and its committees and committee chairmanship retainers as described above.
+(1) This column reflects fees paid to directors who served as directors in 2022.
+All non-employee directors received a retainer for the Board and its committee and committee chairmanship retainers as described above.
 Mr. Engquist did not receive any additional compensation for his service as Executive Chairman of the Board.

-(2) Amounts shown represent the grant date fair value of restricted common stock granted on February 1, 2021 (which fully vested immediately upon issuance) as described above pursuant to the Financial Accounting Standards Board's Accounting Standards Codification Topic 718 ("ASC 718").
+- (2) Amounts shown represent the grant date fair value of restricted common stock granted on February 1, 2022 (which fully vested immediately upon issuance) as described above pursuant to the Financial Accounting Standards Board's Accounting Standards Codification Topic 718 ("ASC 718"). - (3) Mr. Sawyer resigned from the board on May 12, 2022. - (4) Mr. Thomas was appointed to the board on September 16, 2022.

-(3) Ms. Thompson resigned from the board on March 25, 2021 and rejoined the Board, the Audit Committee and the Corporate Governance and Nominating Committee on May 24, 2021.